 Spreading the word

 Mevlevi Order was founded right here in Konya during the Seljuk Turks rule.

-Rumi’s followers had very important impact on developing Ottoman culture and their influence is to be seen in poetry, calligraphy, visual arts from 14th to the 20th century.
+Rumi’s followers had a significant impact on developing Ottoman culture and their influence is to be seen in poetry, calligraphy, visual arts from 14th to the 20th century.
 The music, however, was the greatest achievement.

 Sema includes 12 musicians with traditional Turkish instruments and 12 dancers.
-According to the teaching, the essence of all beings – from its atoms to the planets in the Universe – is to revolve.
+According to the teaching, the essence of all beings – from their atoms to the planets in the Universe – is to revolve.
 Everything participates in this almighty revolving and therefore the Semazens, the ones who whirl, take part in it in their prayer.
-The ritual of Sema thus represents a spiritual journey, a self transformation.
+The ritual of Sema thus represents a spiritual journey, a self-transformation.

-Dervishes’ clothes is full of symbolism – the tall hat representing the tombstone, and wide white robe – a funeral shroud.
+Dervishes’ clothes are full of symbolism – the tall hat representing the tombstone, and the wide white robe – a funeral shroud.
 So is the dance itself.
-At the beginning of Sema dervishes are standing with their arms crossed only to be spread later forming a number One that symbolizes God.
+At the beginning of Sema, dervishes are standing with their arms crossed only to be spread later forming a number One that symbolizes God.

-One of the typical positions is laying the right arm with palm towards the sky, “ready to receive God’s mercy”, while the left hand faces the ground, in giving position.
+One of the typical positions is laying the right arm with the palm towards the sky, “ready to receive God’s mercy”, while the left-hand faces the ground, in a giving position.
 While whirling from right to left the dervish greets all the world’s existence repeating the name of God.
 Sema is the prayer that gradually, through seven layers, takes believers closer to their God.